Speaking

 Trond is a regular podcast guest, keynote speaker, panel moderator and conference chair across the world.
-Whilst he often has strong and controversial opinions based on fact-based insight, and can entertain an audience too boot, his main objective in these events is to listen and bring out the best in other people’s thinking.
+Whilst he often has strong and controversial opinions based on fact-based insight, and can entertain an audience too boot, his main objective is to listen and bring out the best in other people’s thinking.

 What your audience could learn